 Number 2: Try and meet with your Photographer.

 This in many ways is easier than ever due to video calling through Skype/Facetime etc if you are not local.
-If you are local a face to face meeting can be even better.
+If you are local a face-to-face meeting can be even better.
 You may also have met each other at a previous wedding.
 This can be especially good as you have seen how the person works on the day.
 An engagement shoot is also a good idea to get a feel for each other and try a few shots to see how you get on together.
-I regularly work with couples from overseas and find FaceTime a great tool to have those face to face chats and answer questions etc. You need to know who you are dealing with as some photographers are grumpy, bossy or just downright not nice people!
-It baffles me but its true!
+I regularly work with couples from overseas and find FaceTime a great tool to have those face-to-face chats and answer questions etc. You need to know who you are dealing with as some photographers are grumpy, bossy, or just downright not nice people!
+It baffles me but it’s true!
 I’ve actually seen it first hand!
 You spend a fair amount of time with us creatives on the day and we have to get on well.
-We also have a knack of managing to reduce stress levels at the right moment!
+We also have a knack for managing to reduce stress levels at the right moment!
 Not that you’ll be stressed on the big day of course!!
 Eeeek!!

 Number 3: Budget.